 - Brooklyn Public Library - Bay Ridge Branch

 Staten Island: Arlington

-Those looking for a quiet neighborhood without leaving the confines of the five boroughs may find what they're looking for in Arlington.
+Those looking for a quiet neighborhood without leaving the confines of the five boroughs may find what they're looking for by moving to Arlington.
 Tucked into the north shore of Staten Island just across the water from Newark Liberty International Airport, Arlington was given its name by a Civil War veteran, referencing the famous Virginia cemetery.
 It's part of the larger Mariners Harbor community, which includes many businesses building and repairing boats and other maritime industries along the waterfront.

 Residents easily access local shops and services, from supermarkets to hardware or department stores.
 Numerous green spaces exist, including the sprawling, reclaimed Mariners Marsh and Arlington Marsh Parks.

 Arlington housing comprises a mix of attached, semi-attached, and detached single-family homes.
 They range from cozy two bedrooms of less than 1,000 square feet to large five-bedroom properties with more than twice that living space.
 Homes start in the mid-to-high $300,000s and rarely exceed $1 million.

 - Close to Staten Island Expressway/Dr. Martin Luther King Jr. Expressway

 - Arlington Marsh Park

 - Forest Promenade Shopping Plaza